jnduli/blog_jnduli.co.ke/content/huion_420_setup.rst

     sudo pacman -S linux-headers
     yay -S digimend-kernel-drivers-dkms-git

-From the digimend docs, I then had to run this (this enables various kernel modules that relate to a huge range of graphics tablets):
+I had to unload previous versions of the drivers using modprobe.

 .. code-block:: bash

     sudo modprobe -r hid-kye hid-uclogic hid-polostar hid-viewsonic

-The default settings were not to my liking and I found out that wacom had a tool for configuring graphics tablets.
+The default settings were not to my liking and I found out there exists a tool that configures wacom tablets that can work with other models.
 It is a hit or miss whether this tool will work with your tablet, but in my case, it worked perfectly.
 To install the tool:

 .. code-block:: bash